smsfire/php-sdk/readme.md

 - [getAll()](#get-all-messages---getall) - Get read and unread messages
 - [getUnread()](#get-unread-messages---getunread) - Get unread messages

+> ### The statusCode 204 will be given when your inbox has no messages. [**REF.
+204 No Content**](https://developer.mozilla.org/pt-BR/docs/Web/HTTP/Status/204)

 Access the [reference docs](https://docs.smsfire.com.br/apis-sms/inbox) to check the data response and the details of each parameter of this method.

-> The statusCode 204 will be given when your inbox has no messages.
-Ref [**204 No Content**](https://developer.mozilla.org/pt-BR/docs/Web/HTTP/Status/204)

 ## Get all messages - getAll()